namson9728/MET4A_infrasonics/README.md

 This repository contains the refactored code from the original MET4A repository: https://github.com/kartographer/met4a.git

-Below is a list of all the basic classes and their functions.

 Requirements:
     - numpy
     - matplotlib
-    - scipy
     - pickle

-Specifications:
-    - path
-    - in-file name
-    - station array
-    - filter number
-    - out-file name
-    - sampling rate
-    -

 Basic Data File =   { b'IA=#': {ott:{pressures:[#,#,...,#], times:[#,#,...,#]},
                                 orc:{pressures:[#,#,...,#], times:[#,#,...,#]},